muki01/RC_Drone/README.md

-# RC Drone Project
+# 🚁RC Drone Project
-This project involves building a drone based on Multiwii.
-The drone communicates with the RC controller using the NRF24 RF module.
-Additionally, code has been integrated for the BMP280 barometer sensor and Adafruit Neopixel LEDs to control smart LEDs on the drone.
+This project features a drone control system developed based on the MultiWii software.
+It includes additional custom functions beyond the existing MultiWii capabilities.<br>

+For an RC controller project using NRF24, check out [RC Controller Project](https://github.com/muki01/RC_Controller).

-# Features
+# Added Features
 - NRF24 RF Module: Enables wireless communication between the drone and the RC controller.
 - BMP280 Barometer Sensor: Gathers highly accurate barometric pressure and temperature data, which can be used for more precise altitude control of the drone.
 - Adafruit Neopixel LED: Smart LEDs are mounted on the drone and can be controlled to display various light effects and color combinations.